BUY

 be

-run or owned a machine shop since 1951 (except for 4 years while he
+ran or owned a machine shop since 1951 (except for 4 years while he served in the Marine Corps). he ran his own machine

 national shooting competitions.
 He was a member of the National